bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### sync_media_to_s3

-Sync new or changed uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Sync new or changed uploaded media from an existing BookWyrm installation to an S3-compatible "bucket".
 Use to ensure all local files are uploaded to an existing bucket.

 ### set_cors_to_s3 filename